nbdc-datahub/hbcd-docs/docs/help/faq.md

   <span class="arrow">▸</span>
 </div>
 <div class="notification-collapsible-content">
-<p>Only imaging data that have passed quality control (QC) and compliance checks are included in this release.
-To help researchers make informed decisions, QC metrics are provided in various formats.
-Please refer to the following sections in the Release Notes for more details:</p>
+<p>All imaging data are provided in the release data, including data that failed raw data quality control (QC) (and compliance checks?).
+To help researchers make informed decisions, QC metrics are provided in various formats:</p>
 <b>Raw Imaging Data:</b>
 <ul>
-<li>Only data that meet QC standards, as described in <a href="../../instruments/mri/qc/#raw-mr-data-qc">Raw MR Data QC</a>, are included.</li>
 <li>QC metrics for raw data are available in the <code>sub-{ID}_ses-{V0X}_scans.tsv</code> file within each subject session folder under <code>rawdata/</code>.</li>
 <li>Additional exclusion criteria include <a href="../../instruments/mri/qc/#data-release-eligibility-criteria">acquisition parameter checks</a> and <a href="../../instruments/processing/#file-selection-for-processing">processing pipeline requirements</a>.</li>
 <li>Structural and functional MRI data undergo MRIQC processing to generate image quality metrics.
 See the <a href="../../instruments/mri/smri/#mriqc">sMRI</a> and <a href="../../instruments/mri/fmri/#mriqc">sMRI</a> MRIQC derivatives</a> for more information.
-Researchers may use these outputs for further curation if needed.</li>
+Researchers may use these outputs for further curation if desired.</li>
 </ul>
 <b>Processed ("Derivative") Imaging Data:</b>
 <ul>